Warming up cold inflation: Warm Inflation as an Attractor

-So, in summary, we find that provided the produced gauge modes are well sub-horizon (Condition 1) and that $f$ is sufficiently large to avoid backreaction (Condition 3), the system will generate a thermal bath within a Hubble time, even starting from vacuum.
-This shows that there is a large region of parameter space in which the exponential growth does produce a thermal bath, and therefore the system runs away to the warm inflation attractor solution.
+So, in summary, we find that provided the produced gauge modes are well sub-horizon (Conditions 1 and 3) and that $f$ is sufficiently large to avoid backreaction (Condition 2), the rolling inflaton will source a large energy density of gauge modes, even if the system begins from a vacuum.
+This density will be sufficiently large that self-interactions will take effect, likely leading to its thermalization (although determining the exact process of thermalization is beyond the scope of this work).
+If such thermalization occurs, the argument of the previous section would then apply to the bath, meaning the system will tend towards the warm inflation equilibrium.
+This suggests that there is a large region of parameter space in which warm inflation is an attractor solution, even if its initial condition is a vacuum.

 The results of this entire section, in both the case of vacuum and initial thermal bath, underscore a major point of this paper: the fact that warm inflation is the attractor solution implies that if a warm inflationary equilibrium exists for a particular choice of parameters, the system will \textit{necessarily} be driven to it; for a large set of initial conditions, it cannot be evaded.